Monday, December 24, 2018

 The contrivances to get to the denouement are also much more noticeable than before.
 A really glaring example is Plumb's second lockbox procurement: after it has been established that he always has the driver hold it while he shoots the lock off, Rumsey takes the box after accosting Bret and Polly en route and sends them on their way.
 Why?
 So he can conveniently set off the bomb inside it seconds later without killing the show's stars.
 At least, that's the only explanation that fits--certainly no logical progression based on the story up to that point.
 (If he'd known that it would be Garner's finale when The Maverick Line was filmed in March 1960, Jack Warner might have signed off on that detonation in Bret's hands---but I digress.)

 "Just clearing my conscience.
 Hard to explain to a man in your kind of work." --Shotgun Sparks, to probate lawyer Atherton Flaygur.

 Root and Bishop do have several funny lines in the script, saving their tastiest for Buddy Ebsen's Rumsey Plumb, who is the best written character by a wide margin.
-Self-sufficient, hard working, but thoroughly professional, he's a hoot as he protects his interest in his steadiest income source.
+Self-sufficient, hard working, but thoroughly professional, he's a hoot in his game attempts to preserve his steadiest source of income.
 Plumb draws a distinct line between Sparks and himself, generously provides his horse at a key moment without hesitation, and has the Mavericks "over" for quail dinner when all is said and done.
 Chubby Johnson (Pappy) grouses as yet another comical stagecoach driver, and Will Wright (Rope of Cards) also returns to the series, channeling his best Charles Lane.
 Atypically strange and ultimately unsatisfyingly so, The Maverick Line is more evidence of a show in decline than a stage setter.
 It is likely overrated due to its accidental status as Garner's farewell.

 HOW'D THEY DO AT POKER?